gem5-graphics/gem5-graphics/USAGE.markdown

+NOTE: These instructions are outdated and will be updated later.

 * To build the system you will need: Nvidia CUDA Toolkit 3.1 or higher (tested under 3.1).
 Once installed please set the CUDAHOME env variable in setMesa_GPGPU.

 * Please check the prerequisites for gem5, gpgpusim and Mesa3D: